5 Most Important Things to Know When Hiring Your First Employee

 #4: Don’t Make the Paperwork a Hassle

 Setting up things like payroll, benefits, and deductions for new employees can seem overwhelming to business owners who haven’t been through the process of onboarding a new staff member before.
-By getting just a little bit of expert help, and using the right tools, you can automate most pieces of employee-related paperwork.
-That frees you up to get back to running your business, and supervising your employee, rather than spending hours and hours every week on minor details.
+By getting just a little bit of expert help, and using the right tools, like ones mentioned in the first section of this article, you can automate most pieces of employee-related paperwork.
+That frees you up to get back to running your business and supervising your employee, rather than spending hours and hours every week on minor details.

 #5: Make Sure to Treat Your Employee Right

-Hiring your first employee is a big step, and a milestone in the growth of your business.
-So, take a moment to congratulate yourself on making it this far, but also keep in mind that there are some risks and responsibilities involved.
+Hiring your first employee is a big step and a milestone in the growth of your business.
+So, take a moment to congratulate yourself on making it this far, but also keep in mind that there are some serious risks and responsibilities involved.

 Looking for more ways to make managing your business easier?
-Try ZarMoney – our new cloud accounting app – for free today!
+Automate more, and worry less?
+Are you looking for ways to save time and money to invest in what really matters?
+Try ZarMoney – our new cloud accounting app – for FREE today!